 Candidates heard a longer extract containing short local news items.
 Again, identification of common vocabulary was required and there were no deliberate distractors.
 However the words were embedded within longer sections of text.
-Vocabulary included numbers, times, places in the town, common household items, means of transport jobs and parts of the body.
+Vocabulary included numbers, times, places in the town, common household items, means of transport, jobs and parts of the body.
 Almost all candidates got the answer to the first question correct, which involved recognition of a time.
-The words most frequently not known were Fahrräder in Question 12, with about a quarter of candidates thinking it was a car, and Schulter in Question 14 where about 30% of candidates put the answer D.
+The word most frequently not known was Fahrräder in Question 12, with several candidates thinking it was a car or a lawn mower, and Schulter in Question 14 where about 30% of candidates put the answer D.